 - Detects quotes and lists of references, and excludes these from the check

 Despite its benefits, it doesn’t stand out compared to other plagiarism checkers with similar characteristics.
 The only difference from the other plagiarism detectors mentioned above is that Unicheck charges about $5 per page.

 Bonus: Google Search Engine

 For short texts or phrases, you can use the Google search engine to look for existing content on the internet.
 This is probably the most basic resource for detecting plagiarism.
 For example, if you believe someone else is using your content, you can just copy and paste it in the Google search bar and see if it gets any results.

-It’s not the most elegant way to check for plagiarism on the internet.
-However, to check for content quickly, it is useful as long as this content is quite short and generates reasonable doubts.
+It’s not the most elegant way to check for plagiarism on the internet, but to check for content quickly, it’s useful as long as this content is quite short and generates reasonable doubts.

 Ready to Start Using the Best Plagiarism Checkers Online?